sontungexpt/witch-line/docs/COOKBOOK.md

-The cookbook is a collection of recipes that demonstrate how to use various features of the software.
+Thể cookbook is a collection of recipes that demonstrate how to use various features of the software.
 Each recipe provides step-by-step instructions, code examples, and explanations to help you understand and implement specific functionalities.

 ## Navigation